-- A. Rates for retail public telecommunications

-services provided by an incumbent local exchange carrier that serves more than fifty thousand access lines within the state shall be subject to regulation by the commission only in the manner and to the extent authorized by this section. - B. An incumbent local exchange carrier that serves more than fifty thousand access lines within the state shall file tariffs for all retail public telecommunications services that, other than residential local exchange service, shall be effective after ten days' notice to its customers and the commission.
-An incumbent local exchange carrier that serves more than fifty thousand access lines within the state shall remain subject to complaint by an interested party subject to Section 63-9A-11 NMSA 1978. - C. An incumbent local exchange carrier that serves more than fifty thousand access lines within the state may increase its rates for residential local exchange service in the manner provided in Subsection B of this section to comply with requirements imposed by any federal or state law or rule.
-The procedures of Subsections D, E and F of this section shall not apply to increases under this subsection. - D. Except as provided in Subsection C of this section, rates for residential local exchange service may be .200967.2 increased by an incumbent : local exchange carrier that serves · more than fifty thousand access lines wit thin the state only · · after sixty days' notice to all affected subscrib oers.
-The notice of increase shall include •
+- A. Rates for retail public telecommunications services provided by an incumbent local exchange carrier that serves more than fifty thousand access lines within the state are subject to regulation by the commission only in the manner and to the extent authorized by this section. - B. An incumbent local exchange carrier that serves fifty thousand or more access lines within the state shall file tariffs for all retail public telecommunications services, other than residential local exchange service, that shall take effect ten days after notice to its customers and the commission is given.
+An incumbent local exchange carrier that serves more than fifty thousand access lines within the state shall remain subject to complaint by an interested party as provided in Section 63-9A-11 NMSA 1978. - C. An incumbent local exchange carrier that serves fifty thousand or more access lines within the state may, in accordance with this section, increase its rates for residential local exchange service to comply with the requirements of any federal or state law.
+The procedures of Subsections D, E and F of this section do not apply to increases under this subsection. - D. Except as provided in Subsection C of this .204952.2 section, rates for residential local exchange service may be increased by an incumbent local exchange carrier that serves more than fifty thousand access lines within the state only after sixty days' notice is given to all affected subscribers.
+The notice of increase shall include: